 Sweet woodruff (Waldmeister) – This shade-loving perennial herb is used to infuse syrup and old-fashioned Waldmeisterbowle, a punch with white and sparkling wine that has seen a comeback in recent years.
 Commercially produced Waldmeister products such as the jell-o dessert (Waldmeister Wackelpudding) are usually a toxic green and have not much in common with the herb.

 Ramsons (Bärlauch) – I pondered whether I should include ramsons in this list because there is so much to say about it that is deserves its own post.
 Over the past decade, this European relative of ramps has become all the rave in Germany.
 Foraging ramps in the woods is a popular spring outing, and many people now also grow it in their garden.
 German recipes with ramsons abound.
-Ramsons are incorporated into just about anything: pesto, pasta, cheese, sausage, bread… Unlike ramps, only the leaves of ramsons are harvested, a much more sustainable way of harvesting, as I recently wrote in my guest blogger column at Fig Bethlehem,
+Ramsons are incorporated into just about anything: pesto, pasta, cheese, sausage, bread… Unlike ramps, only the leaves of ramsons are harvested, a much more sustainable way of harvesting.

 Savory (Bohnenkraut) – As the German name, which means “bean herb”, indicates, savory is mainly used for beans.
 There are two types of savory, the tender annual summer savory, and the perennial winter savory with tougher leaves.
 I had never used savory for anything but green beans until I started baking what my husband calls “Claire’s Bread”, named for our daughter’s friend who gave me the recipe.
 I cannot find savory plants at local nurseries, and starting savory from seed is a lengthy hit-and-miss process but that favorite bread of ours is reason enough to grow savory every summer (see my gardening blog for the bread recipe).